KSM (band): 2009–2010: Read Between the Lines and disbandment

 KSM were signed with Walt Disney Records (part of the Disney Music Group) and promoted through various Disney endeavors.
 They toured as an opening act for fellow Disney recording artists Mitchel Musso, Demi Lovato, and Jonas Brothers, as well as opening for Paramore and David Archuleta.
-KSM's journey as they approached and then supported the release of their debut album was documented in the bi-weekly reality web series called, KSM: Read Between the Lines which aired from August 10, 2009 to October 16, 2009 on www.teen.com.
+KSM's journey as they approached and then supported the release of their debut album was documented in the bi-weekly reality web series called, KSM: Read Between the Lines which aired from August 10, 2009, to October 16, 2009, on www.teen.com.
 The 20-episode web series was produced by The Disney Music Group and The Jonas Group.
 On September 22, 2009, KSM released their debut album Read Between the Lines, which was written and produced by Matthew Gerrard and Robbie Nevil.
 KSM performed on Good Morning America on October 8, 2009 and on The Rachael Ray Show on October 12, 2009.

 The band confirmed in April 2010 that bassist Sophia Melon departed to attend Barnard College.
 In August 2010 KSM confirmed that they had broken up to pursue separate careers.
 In October 2010, lead guitarist Shae Padilla formed a new hard rock band called Rixy Fisk, which briefly included Shelby Spalione (no longer using the "Cobra" stage name) on vocals.
 Padilla's band was later called FireSky, which released the EP Erase the Enemy in August 2011.
-Drummer Kate Cabebe attended California Lutheran University and has worked for Cambio.com as a correspondent.
+Drummer Kate Cabebe attended California Lutheran University for an undergraduate degree in communication and Liberty University for a master's degree in developmental psychology.
+She has worked for Cambio.com as a correspondent and was a founder of nerd culture ministry nonprofit Love Thy Nerd.
 Spalione released the dance-pop single "Overrated Friday" under the name Lio in late 2011 and again under the name Shelby in early 2012; she has also performed with will.i.am.
 Rhythm guitarist Katie Cecil had been a child actress before KSM, and earned small roles in the TV series Medium, Criminal Minds, and Help Me Help You.
-Starting in 2015, Cecil is lead singer for the indie-pop band Wayfarers.
+Starting in 2015, Cecil became the lead singer for the indie-pop band Wayfarers.